2012 Toyota Camry Hybrid Interior

 - "Inside the cabin, the revised interior for the Camry feels slightly roomier.
 Thinner front pillars increase visibility and narrower door panels open up elbow room.
 Door panel controls also move higher, allowing knees to move more freely." -- Edmunds

 The Camry Hybrid boasts a long list of standard equipment, with intuitive controls for climate and entertainment functions.
 USB/iPod connectivity and push-button start come standard, and Toyota’s voice-activated Entune infotainment system is optional.
 Entune includes navigation, satellite radio, HD radio and Bluetooth streaming audio.
-See the full list of 2012 Toyota Camry Hybrid specs.

 Test drivers like that the optional Entune system is easy to use and didn’t distract them from watching the road, but one reviewer notes that the screen is hard to see in bright light.
 The Camry Hybrid’s interior materials leave auto writers divided.
 Some think the interior looks cold and uninviting, while others think the new upgraded materials are attractive.